Archipelagian Cosmology: Dynamics and Observables in a Universe with Discretized Matter Content: An Approximate Space-Time

 The LW lattice therefore evolves in a similar way to a dust dominated, closed FRW universe.
 The only difference is the value of the maximum radius of the universe, when expansion ends and the onset of collapse is about to begin.
 In the LW case the maximum radius is given by \be a_{LW}^{(max)} = \frac{2 M}{N \sin^3 \psi}, \ee where $M=N m$ is the total mass of all cells in the lattice.
 In the FRW case we have \be a_{FRW}^{(max)} = \frac{4 M}{3 \pi}, \ee where the total mass $M$ is now written in terms of the energy density from the Friedmann equation as\footnote{The surface area of a hyper-sphere of radius $r$ is $2 \pi^2 r^3$.} $M=2 \pi^2 a_{FRW}^3 \rho$.
 The ratio of these two maximum radii is clearly independent of the total mass, $M$, in the space-time, and depends only on the number of cells in the lattice, $N$, and the angle they subtend at the centre of the hyper-sphere, $\psi$.
 It provides a measure of the departure from FRW evolution, with the dynamics of the lattice approaching FRW in the limit $a^{(max)}_{LW}/a^{(max)}_{FRW} \rightarrow 1$.

 We know all possible values of $N$ from Appendix A, and can straightforwardly work out the value of $\psi$ for each lattice once it has been specified how the lattice cell polyhedra are to be replaced by spheres.
-The most successful case that LW consider is the direct generalization to curved space of the Wigner-Seitz approximation: That the boundary sphere of each cell should occupy the same fraction of the hyper-sphere as the original polyhedron\footnote{LW also consider a ``less reasonable criterion'', in which the bounding sphere is taken to be just large enough to touch its nearest neighbours.
-This method was found to be considerably less successful than that mentioned above, and will not be considered further here.}.
-The results of this method are shown graphically in Figure \ref{LWplot}.
+LW considered two possible generalizations of the Wigner-Seitz approximation to curved space: (I) That the boundary sphere of each cell should occupy the same volume as the cell, and (II) that the bounding sphere should be just large enough to touch its nearest neighbours.
+The results of (I) are shown graphically in Figure \ref{LWplot}.
 It can be seen that as $N \rightarrow \infty$, and the continuum limit is approached, the lattice approaches the dynamical evolution of a spatially closed, and dust dominated universe.
 At $N=600$ the difference is already less than $1.5\%$.
 This is the main result of LW.